A southern staple - and a family tradition - comes north

 "The customers make it definitely worth it," said Jones, who grew up working in busy restaurants in summer along the New Jersey shore.
 "You make relationships with people that you never would have had the opportunity to before.
 That's my favorite part of it.
 Also working in the kitchen.
 I like cooking."

 There is no secret family recipe behind the Shed's southern-style biscuits.
 But there is a family connection.
-Stanley's grandfather, Larry Stanley, owned a donut shop in Myrtle Beach, S.C., called the Do-Nut Dinette in the 1950s before converting it into a successful hamburger joint.
+Stanley's late grandfather, Larry Stanley, owned a donut shop in Myrtle Beach, S.C., called the Do-Nut Dinette in the 1950s before converting it into a successful hamburger joint.
 "He ended up becoming more famous for his hamburgers and fresh-cut fries than his donuts," Carson said.

 Eventually, Larry Stanley moved back to Anderson, S.C. and opened the Uptown Lounge and Restaurant, a fixture in that community for more than 40 years.
 "He definitely set the pace," Carson says of his grandfather.
 "I loved going into the lounge, even as a young kid.
 Every day was like a family reunion.
 Everyone was so nice.
 They would let me wash dishes.
 That's kind of how I got familiar with the industry in the very beginning.